hhhzzzsss/SongPlayer/README.md

 # SongPlayer
 A Fabric mod for Minecraft that plays noteblocks.
-The current version is for Minecraft 1.17.
+The current version is for Minecraft 1.18.x.

 # How to use
-The mod is in build/lib/song-player-1.1.0.jar.
-There will also be a releases section where you can grab my mod from.
+You can grab the jar from releases.

 This mod requires fabric api.